-It is noted that for all alternatives except the HOT 3+ & TOLL Alternative, there would be a minimum of three "free" non-tolled lanes in each direction that would also not require a minimum number of vehicle occupants.
+For all alternatives except the HOT 3+ & TOLL Alternative, there would be a minimum of three "free" non-tolled lanes in each direction that would also not require a minimum number of vehicle occupants.
 The GP Lane Alternative has four free lanes in each direction, while the HOV 2+ and HOT 3+ Alternatives have three free lanes in each direction.
 Figure 3-50 and Figure 3-51 show the free and managed lanes of the HOT 3+ and HOT 3+ & TOLL Alternatives, respectively.